JonathanAhrenkiel-Frellsen/paint-and-draw/README.md

 # Paint_and_Draw
-Python program simulating Windows's Paint.
+Python program simulating Windows's Paint, with Tkinter and Turtle.